Immature bald eagles do not acquire the typical white head and tail until they are four to five years of age.

 Adult terrapins primarily eat mollusks and crustaceans, including snails, fiddler crabs, and mussels.
 They also eat blue crabs, green crabs, marine worms, fish, and carrion.
 Terrapins are more active during high tide, or when the marsh is often flooded.

 Terrapins are cold-blooded or ectothermic.
-They hibernate during the winter and bury themselves at the bottom of or in the banks of creeks and ditches.
+They hibernate during the winter and bury themselves at the bottom of or in the muddy banks of open water bays, creeks and ditches.
 They always have some mud covering them.
 Adult terrapins mate in early spring.
 Females lay clutches of 8-12 eggs from early June into mid-July in sandy beaches and other upland gravel areas that are above the high tide line.
 The eggs hatch in 61-104 days.
 The warmer the soil, the faster they hatch.
 The sex of hatchlings is determined by the temperature of the soil, the warmer the soil, the more females that are produced.
 This is known as temperature dependent sex determination (TSD).
-Hatchlings sometimes overwinter in nests and emerge the next year.
+Only around 1-3% of the eggs laid actually produce a hatchling, and success rates of young reaching adulthood is also low.
+Hatchlings sometimes overwinter in nests (those that were laid later in the year) and emerge the next year (in April).
 After hatching they immediately head for vegetation, which helps provide cover and protection from predators, like gulls and crows.
+Occasionlly hatchlings wind up in storm drains, where many die since they cannot escape.
 Males reach maturity at 5-8 years in age or when they are around 3-3.5" in length, while females do not reach sexual maturity until they are approximately 9-10 years in age or are 6.5" in length and weigh 2.3lbs.

 History, Current Threats, Status, and Conservation